Pennypackerwd/my-udemy-course-complete-javascript/README.md

 # Always make sure you're on your main branch
 git checkout main

+# Switch to a different branch
+git checkout branch name

 # Always make sure your local is up to date with any changes to your remote
 git pull